adhocteam/ca-alert/README.md

 #### f.
 Used Swagger to document the RESTful API, and provided a link to the Swagger API

 Swagger documentation has been included in all commits affecting the API endpoints since the beginning of our work.
 An example commit containing Swagger documentation can be found [here](https://github.com/adhocteam/ca-alert/commit/fccc9b6dda5385c9027fdad2de2ff70c4c27e347).
-The Swagger JSON documentation is served by the API [here](https://ca-alert.herokuapp.com/apidocs).
-To view the documentation, open Swagger UI or visit their demo site [here](http://petstore.swagger.io/) and enter the URL for the documentation (https://ca-alert.herokuapp.com/apidocs).
+The Swagger JSON documentation is served [by the API](https://ca-alert.herokuapp.com/apidocs).
+To view the documentation, open Swagger UI or visit [their demo site](http://petstore.swagger.io/) and enter the URL for the documentation (https://ca-alert.herokuapp.com/apidocs).

 #### g.
 Complied with Section 508 of the Americans with Disabilities Act and WCAG 2.0